-McClary has coached Muhlenberg's all-time leaders in points, field goals, three-pointers and blocked shots in his first seven seasons as well as the CC's all-time leading rebounder.
+From 2009 through 2017, Coach McClary served as the Head Coach at Muhlenberg College winning 112 games and qualifying for four CC playoff berths.
+He has coached the program’s all-time leaders in points, field goals, three pointers, and blocked shots as well as the Centennial Conference’s all-time leading rebounder.

 In 2011-12, Muhlenberg finished 18-9 for its most wins in 10 years, came within one win of an NCAA Tournament bid and won two regular-season tournament championships.
 The team's players included a finalist for the Jostens Trophy (the Division III player of the year) and the Mid-Atlantic Region rookie of the year.